Maimouna Youssef

-Maimouna Youssef is an American singer, songwriter, and rapper.
+Maimouna Youssef is an American Grammy nominated singer, songwriter, and rapper.
 She is of Choctaw, Creek, Cherokee and African American heritage.
 She performs music under the stage name Mumu Fresh.

 Musical career

 Youssef earned a Grammy nomination for her vocal contribution to “Don’t Feel Right” by The Roots in 2007.
 She performed in the 2007 hip-hop documentary film Dave Chappelle’s Block Party.
 Youssef released an EP, Black Magic Woman, and a full album, The Blooming, in 2011.
 With DJ Dummy, she released the album Vintage Babies featuring Common, Irvin Washington, and Malik Yusef in 2017.

 Youssef represented the Washington DC chapter of the Recording Academy at the 2015 'GRAMMY Festival at Sea'.
 She performed an NPR Tiny Desk concert with August Greene in February 2018, and her own set in July 2018.